 Between 2000 and 2017, the European Corporate Governance Institution (ECGI) study identified 25 countries that had introduced mandates for firms to disclose ESG information.

 Countries included are Australia, China, South Africa, and the United Kingdom.
 Yet, to date, these mandatory regulations only apply to state-owned companies, large corporations, and listed companies.

-And the trend points toward the likelihood that more companies will be obliged to publish sustainability information.
+Plus, the obligation for companies to report sustainability information is also on the rise.
 For instance, in March 2022, the Securities and Exchange Commission disclosed a new climate disclosure proposal.
 This now represents the broadest federally mandated corporate ESG data disclosure ever required in the US.
 The aim is to address climate-related risks and improve reporting consistency, quality, and comparability.

 Companies need to set clear targets to reduce environmental, social, and governance risks.
 And to then measure their progress and report in a transparent manner.